What is Dental Amalgam?

 What should I do if I am concerned about amalgam?

-If you are concerned about amalgam, talk to your dentist.
-Dentists can use other materials to fill a tooth, such as composite resin, porcelain, and gold.
-Your dentist will advise you about the most practical, safest option for your situation.
+If you are concerned about amalgam, Drs.
+Covington or DuRant will be happy to answer any questions you have.
+Our Dentists can use other materials to fill a tooth, such as composite resin, porcelain, and gold.
+Our dentist on Lady’s Island will advise you about the most practical, safest option for your situation.